jfroehlich/eleventy-plugin-component-tag/README.md

 module.exports = function(eleventyConfig) {
     eleventyConfig.addPlugin(pluginComponentTag, {

-        // The name of the tag used in the templates
+        // The name of the tag used in the nunjucks views.
+        // Starting 0.0.3 this tag is called `render` by default because the
+        // fractal tag is called `render` and has no option to change that.
+        // If you feel like changing it to something else, feel free to do so.
-        tagName: "component",
+        tagName: "render",

         // A path to a json file with component definitions relative to the
         // project root.
 Or `false` if this should not be used.